 Additional priority points are available and may be awarded as a part of the administrator review.
-Those administrative priority points are available to improve the geographic diversity of awardees; for projects helping rural communities recover economically from the impacts of the COVID-19 pandemic, particularly disadvantaged communities; projects focused on ensuring all rural residents have equitable access to RD programs and benefits from RD funded projects; and projects that reduce climate pollution and increase resilience to the impacts of climate change through economic support to rural communities.
+Those administrative priority points are available to improve the geographic diversity of awardees; projects focused on ensuring all rural residents have equitable access to RD programs and benefits from RD funded projects; and projects that reduce climate pollution and increase resilience to the impacts of climate change through economic support to rural communities.
 RD will automatically confirm if the project is located in an area qualifying for these priorities.
 However, you can provide a written narrative in the application (noted in the application toolkits) on how your project reduces climate pollution and increases resilience to the impacts of climate change.